iJustLeyxo/Vanitas/README.md

 Vanitas is a modern transparent UI resourcepack for Minecraft Java Edition.

+### Installations

+- You can install this resourcepack directly via the CurseForge App.
+- Alternatively, as with any other resourcepack, move the zip-file you downloaded from the CurseForge page or the GitHub repo into the resourcepacks folder of your Minecraft Java Edition installation.

+Don't forget to activate the resourcepack in your game settings under options > resourcepacks.

 ### Issues

 Please report any issues using the issue tracker on the GitHub repository.